How We Spend the Funds:

 A wonderful example of school and the PA working brilliantly together was when Mr Locke heard that there was a spotless second-hand mini-bus on sale at a local primary school.
 We knew School needed another but hadn’t dared think we could afford it but at a great price of £3,500 we pounced and within weeks it was ours, sporting our logo, and on the road ferrying students here, there and everywhere.

 Our biggest contribution this year has been an astonishing £25,000 towards the new Sixth Form Block.
-Whilst a government grant covered the actual build, there was no financial support for IT, furniture, books, supplies etc. When the building is officially opened at the end of the year the Parents’ Association input will be apparent to all on the ground floor where we have bought furniture and IT.
+Whilst a government grant covered the actual build, there was no financial support for IT, furniture, books, supplies etc. When the building was officially opened at the end of 2018, the Parents’ Association input was apparent to all on the ground floor where we have bought furniture and IT.

 My Maths Subscriptions - £1,269, Maths Challenge Entries £624 Not surprisingly in the least, Maths remains a highly subscribed subject at Pate's and, like every other department, has limited resources.
 The PA have recently contributed to essential online study subscriptions and competition entry fees for this department.
 Student Council Requests - £2,240 We are always keen to support the Student Council and regularly ask them what they feel, as representatives of all our children, is needed.
 This year they suggested a new bike rack for the increasing number of students cycling to school, and four outdoor picnic benches for outside the sixth form area.
 These are all now in place.
 We eagerly await their next shopping list.